 - School of Law, University of Montevideo, Uruguay (2011).

 - Admitted to practice in the State of New York (2019).

 - Inter-Pacific Bar Association (IPBA), Cross-Border Investment Committee (CBIC), Vice-Chair.

 - Uruguay Very Young Arbitration Practitioners (URUVYAP), Founder.

 - International Arbitration Seminars & Courses (IASC), Chair.

 - Uruguay-China Chamber of Commerce, Fiscal Commission.

-- University of Montevideo, International Arbitration (postgraduate course), Professor.
+- University of Montevideo, International Arbitration (graduate course), Professor.